 This is not the first time that astronomers have discovered a star in a similar fashion.
 Previously, the superstar Epsilon Aurigae was covered by a dust disk for almost 27 years.
 The same goes for the star code-named TYC 2505-672-1 which was discovered only a few years ago.

-In addition to this new type of shimmering star, the British team also discovered two other similar stars which may be an indication of the existence of a new type of “shimmering giant stars”.
+In addition to this new type of shimmering star, the British team also discovered two other similar stars, which may indicate the existence of a new type of “shimmering giant stars”.

-The VVV data led to the discovery of the VVV-WIT-08, but the Optical Gravitational Lensing Experiment, also known as OGLE, run by the University of Warsaw, also contributed to its discovery.
+The VVV data led to the discovery of the VVV-WIT-08.
+Still, the Optical Gravitational Lensing Experiment, also known as OGLE, run by the University of Warsaw, also contributed to its discovery.

 The discovery of the VVV-WIT-08 confirms that now there are about six potentially similar star systems.
 One of the researchers from the team revealed that now they will have to figure out what kind of companion stars are hidden and learn something new about how this type of system evolves.